Java for Loop Explained — Syntax, Examples and Common Mistakes

 What is a for loop in Java and when should I use it?

-A for loop is a control flow statement that repeats a block of code a specific number of times.
-Use it whenever you know in advance how many iterations you need — like processing every element in an array, printing a times table, or repeating an action a fixed number of times.
-When you don't know the number of iterations upfront, a while loop is usually a better fit.
+A for loop is a control flow statement that repeats a block of code a specific number of times, using a counter to track progress.
+Use it whenever you know in advance how many iterations you need — iterating through every element in an array, printing a times table, applying a transformation to N items, or repeating an action a fixed number of times.

 Why does my Java for loop skip the last element of the array?

-This usually means your condition is i < array.length - 1 instead of i < array.length.
-The expression array.length - 1 stops one element too early.
-Use i < array.length and your loop will correctly visit every element from index 0 to index length - 1.
+The most common cause is i < array.length - 1 instead of i < array.length.
+The expression array.length - 1 stops one element too early — it excludes the last valid index deliberately.
+Use i < array.length and the loop will correctly visit every element from index 0 through index length - 1.

 What happens if I leave the update part of a for loop empty?

-Java allows you to omit any of the three parts of a for loop header.
-If you leave the update empty — like for (int i = 0; i < 10;) — the counter never changes, so the condition stays true forever and you get an infinite loop.
-Only leave the update empty if you're manually updating the counter somewhere inside the loop body itself.
+Java allows you to omit any of the three parts of the for loop header.
+If you leave the update empty — like for (int i = 0; i < 10;) — the counter never changes automatically.
+The condition remains true on every check and the loop runs forever, consuming 100% of a CPU core until the process is killed.